Furry Amino: Drink your

 One of the more controversial aspects of the Amino network is the same argument that I hold towards the Ning Network which is the rules that they instill upon all communities.
 In particular those which deal with censorship.
-Be it porn, or violence Furry Amino wishes to take a hard-line stance against making their definition of the fandom anything more then PG-13.
+Be it porn, or violence.
+Furry Amino wishes to take a hard-line stance against making their definition of the fandom anything more then PG-13.

 OUR HOUSE wait it’s actually Google and Apples house.
 Sorry guys!

-The reason for this is (which I had to go to Amino’s primary site to find this out) is that in order to maintain their published app status on both Apple and Google Play they must have a minimum content restriction of PG-13.
+The reason for this is (which I had to go to Amino’s primary site to find this out) is that in order to maintain their published app status on both Apple and Google Play they must have a maximum content restriction of PG-13.
 That instead of an admin or in this case “Curators” determining what is legal and what is not.
 You are having a third party company determine this for you in order to maintain your good standing for application distribution.

 But S!
 Grindr, Twitter, Telegram, Skype, they all allow it!